Your questions about our face-to-face and telephone fundraisers

 These calls are carried out either by members of British Red Cross staff or by agencies employed to work on our behalf.

 We expect the highest standards from our fundraisers and provide them with bespoke training.
 We also monitor our fundraising campaigns closely to ensure that our representatives adhere to the Code of Fundraising practice as set out by the Fundraising Regulator and all relevant legislation.

-How do I know if a British Red Cross fundraiser is genuine?
+How do I know if it’s a British Red Cross telephone fundraiser?

-It’s also easy to know if you’re speaking to a genuine telephone fundraiser:
+It’s easy to know if you’re speaking to a genuine telephone fundraiser:

 If you have any concerns and want to check the legitimacy of the caller, please call our Supporter Care team on 0300 456 1155 or email firstname.lastname@example.org.
 They’ll be happy to check whether you were called by someone working on our behalf.